shadergz/rust-sse-studies/Readme.md

 # RustSSE-Studies

-A collection of code used for understand some use-case of the SIMD extensions inside Rust programming language.
+A collection of code used for understand the use-cases of the SIMD extensions inside Rust programming language.

 ## Samples Description